ireish/audio-transcription-extension/README.md

 # Live Audio to Text Transcriber (Chrome MV3)
 A Chrome extension (Manifest V3) with a side panel UI that captures tab audio in real time using an offscreen document and streams 16kHz PCM audio to a Node.js backend over WebSocket or HTTP.
 The server performs speech-to-text and streams transcripts back live to the extension.

-Note: The backend image is currently deployed on GCP Cloud Run.

 [![Video Thumbnail Title](https://img.youtube.com/vi/npiVD7-XejM/maxresdefault.jpg)](https://www.youtube.com/watch?v=npiVD7-XejM&feature=youtu.be)

 ### Tech Stack